 Windows Live Sync is Microsoft's rewrite and repackaging of ByteTaxi's FolderShare.
 Unlike the two Microsoft programs mentioned above, Live Sync runs on Mac OS X, as well as Windows XP and Vista.
 The program is now able to synchronize up to 20 directories, each containing up to 20,000 files.
 It supports Unicode and Windows Live ID.
 In addition, it is integrated with the Windows Recycle Bin and Windows Live Photo Gallery.

-The last of the Microsoft products we will consider, SyncToy, is a Windows PowerToy that is free to download and use, and can be utilized to automate the synchronization of multiple files and folders.
+The last of the Microsoft products I will consider, SyncToy, is a Windows PowerToy that is free to download and use, and can be utilized to automate the synchronization of multiple files and folders.
 It is capable of merging the contents of two different versions of a file, as well as automatically renaming and deleting files in one folder as already done in its pair folder.
 The folders can be located on local hard drives, network shares, flash drives, and even digital cameras.
 The graphical user interface is easy to use, and allows you to exclude particular files and folders based upon their names and the file types.

 BestSync 2009 is a free alternative to the Microsoft options, and offers a wide range of features, including the following: It handles two-way synchronization of content on local drives, network drives, removable media, FTP servers (handling multiple time zones), and Microsoft Outlook.
 It runs on Windows Vista, XP, 2000, Server 2008, and Server 2003.
 Its user interface is available in at least six languages, including English.
 Synchronized files can be compressed or encrypted, which is especially valuable for sensitive data written to removable media.
 The synchronization process can be done automatically, as the program detects changes in different versions of files, and it can also be scheduled, as a Windows service.